thelittlestschnauzer/testingApp/notes.md

   We will also have a grants_controller.rb however this will live outside of the grants folder.

-  2. Add form for new grant posts
+  2. Add form for new grant posts grants/new is the url for the new grant form

+  3. Persists to the DB and redirects to the root_path